 Alternative service for white goods only

-In addition to the Council collection service, a local company called Mason Metals offers a free-of-charge service for certain white goods, such as those listed above.
+In addition to the Council collection service, a local company called Mason Metals offers a collection service for certain white goods, such as those listed above.

 Can I put my old items to good use, rather than just scrapping them?